leifoolsen/lavu-details-polyfill/README.md

 ## Notes
-The polyfill provides a minimal CSS meant to mimic the default unstyled browser look which you can override in your own CSS/SASS/LESS module.
+The polyfill provides a minimal CSS meant to mimic the default unstyled browser look which you can override in your own CSS/SASS/LESS module. [ Code that overrides the default CSS is provided in the snippets example](https://github.com/leifoolsen/lavu-details-polyfill/blob/master/src/snippets/details-element-demo.html).
 ```CSS
 details, details>summary {
   display: block;